 People who have depression with melancholic features often experience severe feelings of melancholia in the morning, but feel better as the day goes on.
 This condition is often more difficult to diagnose and treat than other types of depression.

 - trouble waking up and getting out of bed in the morning

 - a profound lack of energy when you start your day

 - difficulty facing simple tasks, such as showering or making coffee

 - delayed physical or cognitive functioning ("thinking through a fog")

 - lack of interest in once-pleasurable activities

-- changes in appetite (usually eating more than usual)
+- changes in appetite (usually eating more or less than usual)